amirlab/MMP23S/specdram.md

 ### description

 The simulation specification `description` is a scalar string of maximum length 8191 characters containing general information about the simulation to be performed.
 It has no effects on the simulation and serves only as a general description of the simulation for future reference.
 The sampler parser automatically recognizes the C-style `'\n'` escape sequence as the new-line character and `'\\'` as the backslash character `'\'` if used in the contents of `description`.
 For example, `'\\n'` will be converted to `'\n'` on the output, while `'\n'` translates to the new-line character.
-The default value for description is 'UNDEFINED'.
+The default value for description is `'UNDEFINED'`.

 ### domain

 The simulation specification `domain` is a scalar string of maximum length 63, containing the name of the model that defines the domain of the objective function.
 The string value must be enclosed by either single or double quotation marks when provided as input.
 The following domain models are currently supported:

-+   domain = 'cube'
++   `domain = 'cube'`

-    This is equivalent to an ndim-dimensional hyper-cube (n-cube) whose upper and lower bounds are specified by the input simulation specifications `domainCubeLimitUpper` and `domainCubeLimitLower` respectively.
+    This is equivalent to an `ndim`-dimensional hyper-cube (`n`-cube) whose upper and lower bounds are specified by the input simulation specifications `domainCubeLimitUpper` and `domainCubeLimitLower` respectively.

-+   domain = 'ball'
++   `domain = 'ball'`

     This is equivalent to an ndim-dimensional hyper-ellipsoid (n-ball) whose center and covariance matrix can be specified by the input simulation specification `domainBallCenter` and `domainBallCovMat` respectively.
 Alternatively, the user can let the ParaMonte samplers construct the covariance matrix of ellipsoidal domain from the input values for the `domainBallCorMat` and `domainBallStdVec` simulation specifications.
 Note that a spherical domain can be defined by dropping the `domainBallCovMat` and `domainBallCorMat` specifications from the input and setting all elements of `domainBallStdVec` to the desired radius of the domain.